Norwich Bar Billiards

 1. – The white ball is not played from the centre of the “D”; or

-2. – The white ball does not make contact with the red ball (the white ball is deemed to have been played into space);
+2. – The white ball does not make contact with the red ball (the white ball is deemed to have been played into space); or

 3. Where both balls are potted from the break-off shot, the player will play a second and subsequent break-off shot and will continue to play break-off shots for as long as both balls are potted, subject to Rule 2b (d) below.